 Weight

 Keffiyeh comes in various kinds according to its weight.
 If you wish to use a keffiyeh as a blanket to protect your body against the cold weather, then a heavy product is best for you.
-But a lighter product is recommended if you use a keffiyeh to protect yourself from the sun or use one for fashion.
+But if you plan to use a keffiyeh to protect yourself from the sun or use one for fashion, then a lighter product is recommended for you.

 Size

-Size is also important to look out for when buying a keffiyeh.
+Size is also an important factor to consider when buying a keffiyeh.
 Opt for a bigger product if you wish to use it often on camping, hiking, or other outdoor activities.
-However, a smaller size can be useful if you use it for fashion or other uses.
+However, if you plan to use it for fashion or other uses, a smaller size can come in handy.

 Conclusion

 In sum, a keffiyeh is a widely used product today.
 It embodies the beautiful culture of our Arabian brothers, which has been honed through time.
-This cloth has been used to symbolize unity and political ideology of many organizations worldwide.
+This piece of cloth has been used as a symbol of unity and political ideology of many organizations worldwide.

-Furthermore, it is a useful adornment to protect the face and other body parts from weather conditions.
-It has helped people survive outdoors for many years, and it will be used by many people in the future.
+Furthermore, it is a useful adornment to protect the face and other body parts from various weather conditions.
+It has helped people survive outdoors for many years, and truly, it will be used by many people in the years to come.